andrewsmith808/RedWood3D/README.md

 This Project is based on software rendering.
 (Refering to rendering process that is not dependent on graphics hardware).

-I use SDL as a means to draw to a window.
+I use SDL as a means to open a window.
 All other graphics elements will be coded from scratch.

 ![screen-gif](./cube.gif)

+## Notice of Dependencies
+Uses:
-## Dependencies: Installing SDL
+  - SDL

-TODO: ADD SDL INSTALLATION NOTES - MAC - LINKS TO RESOURCES FOR WINDOWS
+  - Unix based (Mac and Linux)

+Does not include support for windows machines.
+Looking to do that in a future update.

-## 3D Graphics Implementations
+## Current Implementations

-TODO: ADD KEY FEATURES CODED - TEXT AND IMAGES
+- Vector and Matrix mathmatics operations.
+- Color Buffer for drawing pixels to the screen.
+- DDA line algorithm.
+- Wireframe and triangle rasterization (fill flat top and bottom).
+- Weak perspective.
+- World Matrix calculations for mesh transformations.

-## Future Improvements
+## Current and Future development

-TODO: ADD COMMENTARY ON FUTURE DEVELOPMENTS THAT COULD BE MADE
+- Read Obj files to import different models.
+- Simple camera movement system using look at function and robust projection matrix for perspective.
+- Texturizing mesh from png data.
+- Develop a clipping algorithm.
+- cross platform use and build method (cmake).